-Elegant Glass Doors with Steve Latta
+Constructing Elegant Glass Doors with Steve Latta

 safely and securely displayed.
-The subtle defects found in old glass, like waves and small bubbles, adds a sense of vitality and liveliness to the piece of furniture.
+The subtle defects found in old glass, like waves and small bubbles, adds a sense of vitality and liveliness.
 The grill work found on breakfronts, secretaries and bookcases is much lighter and more refined than the heavy grid pattern on corner cabinets and hutches.
 A mere 3/8” at their widest point, these mullions are both strong and subtle in style.
 The manner of construction, a lower frame covered with an upper molding, lends itself to block, geometric and curved designs.
 In this class, each participant will construct a small, four panel glass door using traditional mortise and tenon joinery for the frame and an interior consisting of a two-piece grid work.
 This project will include:

-Saturday & Sunday, March 22 & 23, 9:30am—5:00pm
+Section 102216A: Saturday & Sunday, October 22 & 23, 9:30am—5:00pm

 General tool list (will open in a new window)